ssfsx17/ffpnp/Rules.md

 ## Chocobo Riding in Combat

 Upon entering combat, roll a 1d100.
 If this is higher than the chocobo's level, then it attempts to flee combat.
-The Chocobo Knight job overrides this for chocobos of all levels.
+The Chocobo Knight job has a support ability that overrides this for chocobos of all levels.

 The chocobo can be targeted separately.
-If it is killed while you are still on it, then you suffer from Addle and Stun status (1).
+If it is killed while you are still on it, then you suffer from Addle and Stun status (2 status phases).